 Step 8.
 Repeat with the remaining batter, stirring well before pouring onto the waffle iron.

 - Make sure your lid is on tight and blend on high so that the tiny specks of oat flour incorporate well with the liquids and absorb them.
-If the oat flour is too large, it will not absorb the liquid properly and your batter could be runny.
+If the oat flour is too large, it will not absorb the liquid properly, and your batter could be runny.

 Note: I invested in a double waffle maker identical to this one, except I got mine at Walmart for half the price.
 It makes AMAZING waffles with deep pockets AND it is quick.
 I can’t recommend it enough!

-Another option is to place a piece of parchment or wax paper between each waffle and freeze in a stack.
-I haven’t tried this method myself because both parchment paper and wax paper are pricy (in my opinion), so I go with method #1.
+Another storage option is to place a piece of parchment or wax paper between each waffle and freeze in a stack.
+I haven’t tried this method myself because both parchment paper and wax paper are expensive (in my opinion), so I go with method #1.
 It’s the cheapest and it works.

 A toaster is a great way to reheat frozen oatmeal waffles, assuming your toaster is large enough.
-You might have to break the whole waffle into halves or quarters so it fits.
+You might have to break the whole waffle into halves or quarters, so it fits.

 Note: My oven takes an eternity to preheat, so the waffle is in there for a good 10-15 minutes.
 Your oven probably preheats faster, so the first time you reheat a waffle, use a timer and check on it every 5 minutes or so.
-Once you know how fast (or long) it takes, you can set the timer for the total time the next time you re-heat.
+Once you know how fast (or long) it takes, you can set the timer for the total time the next time you reheat.

 A few of my favorites to serve with this waffle recipe are: